Healthcare in Kosovo: University of Pristina, Faculty of Medicine

-About 1,985 students attend medical lectures every year.
+By 2012 about 1,985 students attended medical lectures each year.

-The actual Minister of Health, Prof. Dr. Ferid Agani, stated that "Faculty of Medicine is looking forward to become an independent part of University of Pristina, and the whole idea is to create Biomedical University whose rector will be a doctor, and the six departments of Faculty of Medicine will be transferred to the Biomedical University.
+The Minister of Health, Prof. Dr. Ferid Agani, stated that "Faculty of Medicine is looking forward to become an independent part of University of Pristina, and the whole idea is to create Biomedical University whose rector will be a doctor, and the six departments of Faculty of Medicine will be transferred to the Biomedical University.

 If established, the Medical Science Faculty will be the third public university in Kosovo, right after University of Pristina and University of Prizren.